EPOFusion: Exposure aware Progressive Optimization Method for Infrared and Visible Image Fusion: Methodology

 \subsection{Loss Function}

 EPOFusion is designed to enhance perceptual capability in overexposed scenes by preserving crucial structural and intensity details.
-To achieve this, we propose a composite loss function consisting of an adaptive fusion loss, a guidance segmentation loss, and a diffusion loss:
+So we propose a composite loss function consisting of an adaptive fusion loss and a guidance segmentation loss:

-where \(\zeta\) and \(\phi\) are hyperparameters balancing the contributions of the fusion and guidance losses.
+where \(\zeta\) and \(\phi\) are hyperparameters balancing fusion and guidance losses.

 The image is partitioned into overexposed regions \(M_{oe}\) and normal regions \(M_{normal}\) based on the segmentation mask \(M\).
-For normal regions, an intensity loss \(\mathcal{L}_{in}\) is employed to preserve the optimal intensity distribution between the visible and infrared modalities:
+For the normal regions, an intensity loss \(\mathcal{L}_{in}\) is introduced to maintain the visible and infrared intensity consistency:

 where \(\odot\) denotes element-wise product, \(\| \cdot \|_1\) denotes the $\ell_1$ norm.
-For overexposed regions, where visible information is often unreliable, the intensity loss encourages the fused image to follow a pseudo target generated from infrared guidance:
+For overexposed regions, where visible is often unreliable, the intensity loss encourages the fused image to follow a pseudo target generated from infrared guidance:

 To preserve structural details, a texture loss \(\mathcal{L}_{grad}\) is also applied.
 In normal regions, it ensures that the fused image retains prominent texture features from both modalities: